bramleyjl/ShieldOfAiur/README.md

 ### How do I install Shield of Aiur?

 Shield of Aiur is developed using [screeps-remote](https://www.npmjs.com/package/screeps-remote).
 After cloning the project and running `npm install` to install screeps-remote, follow the linked instructions to configure it to your Screeps installation.
-From that point on you can update your local Screeps build in real time by changing the linked files in the code editor of your choice.
+When starting to play run `npm run remote` to start the remote package; from that point on you can update your local Screeps build in real time by changing the linked files in the code editor of your choice.